top of page

 Regular reviews are beneficial to your customer in many ways.

-A review also gives them the chance to understand their coverage more thoroughly.
+A review also gives them a chance to understand their coverage more thoroughly.

-As for your agency, regular reviews with current customers help you to improve retention, identify cross-sell opportunities, and obtain referrals.
+As for your agency, regular reviews with current customers help you to improve retention, identify cross-selling opportunities, and obtain referrals.

 The potential for these results is a source of motivation for many agents to hold these appointments.